OfficeDev/outlook-dev-docs/docs/add-ins/extract-entity-strings-from-an-item.md

 ---
 title: Extract entity strings from an Outlook item | Microsoft Docs
-description: Learn how to extract entity strings from an Outlook item in an Outlook add-in.
+description: Learn how to extract entity strings from an Outlook item in an Outlook Add-in.
 author: jasonjoh

 ms.topic: article